What is Functional Fitness Strength Training?

 Strength training is the act of doing exercises that make us, well, stronger.
 It’s as simple as that.
 Strength training doesn’t necessarily have to be about pushing your body to extremes, but rather making incremental improvements to your ability to move increasingly heavy objects.

 When functionality and strength come together, we get stronger using exercises that serve a function, thereby strengthening our bodies as they go about their daily activities.
-And on top of making it easier for you to perform the tasks that get you through the day, functional strength training is a method of preventing future injuries from occurring, both inside and outside of the gym.
+And on top of making it easier for you to perform the everyday tasks, functional strength training is a method of preventing future injuries from occurring, both inside and outside of the gym.
 When our muscles are strong and our tendons and ligaments protected, we’re less likely to get hurt.

 What are the Benefits of Functional Strength Training?